 Lawns are common and essential features of public landscapes, private gardens, and parks.
 They offer aesthetic pleasure and are ideal for sports and other outdoor recreational use.
-Furthermore, a healthy lawn has numerous environmental benefits, such as preventing wind and water erosion, improving flood control, and providing a cooling effect, especially during summer.
+Having a well-maintained lawn can be beneficial for the environment in many ways, such as reducing wind and water erosion, helping with flood prevention, and providing a cooling effect during hot summer days.

 But sometimes, holes and patches are inevitable, even in a well-maintained yard.
 Uneven lawns often stem from heavy foot traffic, wet soil, and kids & pet activities, among other factors.
 This creates a safety hazard for walking, mowing and playing.